Fevzierenn/Spring-LaurSpilca/README.md

 ### Lesson11 More about Spring Data, JPA

-episode 11-> Spring data, jpa, create query in JpaRepository, queries with data jpa with method names.
+episode 11-> Spring data, jpa, create query in JpaRepository, queries with data jpa and method names.